top of page

 In 2020, Crystal Palace bet big by signing Eze for £17m.
 It proved a masterstroke.
 At Selhurst Park, he didn’t just adapt to the Premier League, he lit it up with dazzling dribbles, smart passing, and clinical goals.

-By the time he departed in 2025, Eze had etched himself into Palace’s history.
-With 40 goals and 28 assists in 169 appearances, he became their fourth-highest Premier League goalscorer.
+By the time he left Crystal Palace in 2025, Eze had become one of the club’s standout modern players, finishing with 40 goals and 28 assists in 169 appearances.

-10. He Represents England Internationally Despite other Allegiance
+10. He Represents England Internationally Despite other Allegiances

 Though courted by Nigeria, Eze chose to represent England at international level.
 The decision wasn’t easy, but for him, it was about ambition: testing himself against the best, on the biggest stages.